mdaemon-technologies/process-queue/README.md

   getQueue(processing: boolean = false): QueueItem[]: Returns all items in the queue, optionally moving them to the processing state.

+  clear(): void: Removes all items from both the queue and processing lists.

+  processBatch(batchSize: number): QueueItem[]: Processes multiple items from the front of the queue at once, moving them to the processing state.

+  isEmpty(): boolean: Returns true if the queue contains no items, false otherwise.

 ```

 # License #